foobar404/rhyme.js/README.md

 ```

 <h3>Local file</h3>
-</p>download and include the /js/rhyme.js from this directory into your project.</p>
+</p>download and include the /js/rhyme.js file from this directory into your project.</p>

 <h1>Usage</h1>
 <h3>Make a rhyme object</h3>